-- 3.1 The Council Improvement Plan 2021-2022 was approved by Council in February 2021.
-The 16 actions in the Plan included seven actions carried forward from the 2018-2020 Plan and nine new actions identified in the 2020 Corporate Governance Self-evaluation and the auditors' 2019/20 Annual Audit Report (October 2020). - 3.2 The last update report on the Plan considered by Audit & Governance Committee in February 2023 showed that nine actions in the Plan had been completed, four were ongoing and three were to be carried forward into the 2024 Council Improvement Plan (Actions 1, 2 & 3). - 3.3 In preparing the 2024 Council Improvement Plan consideration has been given to the results of, and recommendations made in, external and internal evaluations on governance, leadership and strategic policy and practice: - Best Value Leadership Audit carried out by the Council's external auditors, Audit Scotland (draft presented to Audit & Governance Committee, 19 December 2023) - The auditors' 2022/23 Annual Audit Report (draft presented to Audit & Governance Committee, 19 December 2023)
+- 3.1 The 2024 Council Improvement Plan was approved by Council in February 2024. - 3.2 The 2024 Plan included three actions that were carried forward from the 2021/22 Council Improvement Plan (Actions 1, 2 & 3). - 3.3 In preparing the 2024 Council Improvement Plan consideration was given to the results of, and recommendations made in, external and internal evaluations on governance, leadership and strategic policy and practice: - Best Value Leadership Audit carried out by the Council's external auditors, Audit Scotland (draft presented to Audit & Governance Committee, 19th December 2023) - The auditors' 2022/23 Annual Audit Report (draft presented to Audit & Governance Committee, 19th December 2023) - 2023 Corporate Governance Self-evaluation (presented to Audit & Governance Committee, 13th June 2023)

-- 2023 Corporate Governance Self-evaluation (presented to Audit & Governance Committee, 13 June 2023) - Council Management Team's Public Service Improvement Framework (PSIF) Self-evaluation. - 3.4 Preparation of the 2024 Improvement Plan was delayed, to allow for consideration of recommendations and actions from the Best Value Leadership Audit and the auditors' 2022/23 Annual Audit Report, drafts of which were presented to Audit & Governance Committee, 19 December 2023. - 3.5 The Best Value Leadership Audit undertaken by Audit Scotland in 2023 made three recommendations.
-Two of these have been included in the 2024 Council Improvement Plan (Actions 4 & 5).
-The other recommendation relating to developing longer-term financial planning has already been acted on, as reported in the 2024-2029 Financial Strategy.
-Officers will keep this 'live' during the year and give further consideration to extending this beyond the 5-year period. - 3.6 The 2022/23 Annual Audit Report prepared for the members of the Council and the Controller of Audit by the Council's auditors identified four areas where improvement is required.
-Three of these have been incorporated into the 2024 Council improvement Plan (Actions 5, 6, & 7).
-The fourth recommendation relating to reprofiling of the capital programmes has been acted on and completed through the 2024/25 Council Capital programme. - 3.7 The 2022/23 Annual Audit report found that some recommendations from the 2021/22 Annual Audit report have not been fully completed and/ or are ongoing.
-Therefore, these recommendations have been included in the 2024 Council Improvement Plan (Actions 8, 9, 10 & 11). - 3.8 The Council carried out a Corporate Governance Self-evaluation exercise in spring 2023, the results of which were reported to Audit & Governance Committee in June 2023.
-The self-evaluation found that the Council complies well with the principles of the Corporate Governance framework and identified many strengths and areas of good practice.
-However, four improvement actions were identified, and these have been included in the 2024 Council Improvement Plan (Actions 4, 12, 13, & 14). - 3.9 The Council has adopted a new self-evaluation framework, replacing How Good is Our Council Service with the Public Service Improvement Framework (PSIF).
+- Council Management Team's Public Service Improvement Framework (PSIF) Self-evaluation. - 3.4 The Best Value Leadership Audit undertaken by Audit Scotland in 2023 made three recommendations.
+Two of these were included in the 2024 Council Improvement Plan (Actions 4 & 5).
+The other recommendation relating to developing longer term financial planning has already been acted on, as reported in the 2024-2029 Financial Strategy. - 3.5 The 2022/23 Annual Audit Report prepared for the members of the Council and the Controller of Audit by the council's auditors identified four areas where improvement is required.
+Three of these were incorporated into the 2024 Council improvement Plan (Actions 5, 6, & 7).
+The fourth recommendation relating to reprofiling of the capital programmes has been acted on and completed through the 2024/25 Council Capital programme. - 3.6 The 2022/23 Annual Audit report found that several recommendations from the 2021/22 Annual Audit report have not been fully completed and/ or are ongoing.
+Therefore, these recommendations were included in the 2024 Council Improvement Plan (Actions 8, 9, 10 & 11). - 3.7 The council carried out a Corporate Governance Self-evaluation exercise in spring 2023, the results of which were reported to Audit & Governance Committee in June 2023.
+The self-evaluation found that the council complies well with the principles of the Corporate Governance framework and identified many strengths and areas of good practice.
+However, four improvement actions were identified, and these were included in the 2024 Council Improvement Plan (Actions 4, 12, 13, & 14). - 3.8 The council has adopted a new self-evaluation framework, replacing How Good is Our Council Service with the Public Service Improvement Framework (PSIF).
 This was piloted by the Council Management Team (CMT) in early 2023.
-The CMT's PSIF exercise resulted in seventeen recommended actions under four objectives: - Clarify the budget challenges facing the Council in order to develop a cross-service approach to identify savings - Delivery and accelerating work around the Council's asset review and rationalisation strategies post-pandemic to ensure they are linking to longer-term plans and the Council's key priorities

-- Look at ways to ensure that driving transformational change is embedded across the Council to support the Council priorities and plans - Consider how the Council makes better use of staff feedback to drive change and improvement. - 3.10 As of February 2024, ten of the actions have been completed and five are due to be completed by June 2024 in line with the adoption of the 2024/25 Council budget.
+The CMT's PSIF exercise resulted in seventeen recommended actions under four objectives.
+As of February 2024, ten of the actions had been completed and five were due to be completed by June 2024, following the adoption of the 2024/25 Council Budget.
 Commencement of two actions is dependent on completion of other actions.
-The 2024 Council Improvement Plan includes an action (Action 15) to continue to monitor and ensure delivery of the CMT's self-evaluation improvement plan. - 3.11 Progress with the 2024 Council Improvement Plan as set out in Appendix 1 will be monitored regularly by the Council Management Team and updates will be presented to the Audit & Governance Committee.
+The 2024 Council Improvement Plan includes an action (Action 15) to continue to monitor and ensure delivery of the CMT's self-evaluation improvement plan. - 3.9 Appendix 1 provide an update on the 15 actions in the 2024 Council Improvement Plan. - 3.10 In agreeing the 2024 Council Improvement Plan Council agreed to add another action to the Plan relating to Climate Change.
+It is proposed that the following action be added to the Plan as Action 16: